MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 A `match` expression is a powerful control structure that allows you to compare a value against a series of patterns and then execute code based on which pattern matches first.
 Patterns can be anything from simple literals to complex, nested struct and enum definitions .
 As opposed to `if` expressions, which change control flow based on a `bool`-typed test expression, a `match` expression operates over a value of any type and selects on of many arms.

 A `match` expression can match Move values, immutable references, or mutable references, binding sub-patterns accordingly.

-A pattern is matched by a value if the value is equal to the pattern, and where variables and wildcards (e.g., `x`, `y`, `_`, or `..`) are "equal" to anything.

 For example: